Fee Waiver & Deadlines

 Proof of Ownership and Primary Residency

 Property owners are eligible for a fee waiver if the property that was destroyed or damaged by the Woolsey Fire was their primary residence as of November 8, 2018.
-All applicants requesting a fee waiver are required to submit in person a completed Affidavit of Ownership and Primary Residency, and provide photo identification and documentation of primary residency that will be reviewed by City staff.
-To document primary residency, applicants may submit an active voter registration, a valid drivers license, or other government-issued documentation with the property owner’s name and the address of the property that was damaged or destroyed by the Woolsey Fire.
+All applicants requesting a fee waiver must submit a completed Affidavit of Ownership and Primary Residency, and provide photo identification and documentation of primary residency that will be reviewed by City staff.
+Accepted proof for primary residency includes: an active voter registration, a valid driver license, or other government-issued documentation with both the property owner name and the property address that was damaged or destroyed by the Woolsey Fire.

 Property owners who paid fees prior to the adoption of the Fee Waiver ordinance are eligible to apply for a refund of City fees.
 All applicants requesting a refund must submit a Refund Request Form and demonstrate primary residency through the in-person submittal of a completed Affidavit of Ownership and Primary Residency.
 (Download a complete Fee Refund Application Packet)

-If you have questions about the fee waiver or refund process, contact Aundrea Cruz, Contract Planner, at email@example.com or 310-456-2489, ext.
-379. The refund check will be mailed to the original payer of record within four weeks of the refund request.
+If you have questions about the fee waiver or refund process, email Rebuild Project staff or call 310-456-2489, ext.
+385. The refund check will be mailed to the original payer of record within four weeks of the refund request.

 At its Regular meeting on July 23, 2019, the Los Angeles County Board of Supervisors adopted a Resolution to Waive Waterworks District 29 Fees, for fire rebuilds that will not use more water than what was previously used.